What is Our Blood?

 When Quinn came up with the idea of Our Blood, he was moved not only by the plight of refugees but by the divisive conversations that separate “us” from “them.”
 In recent years, the global spread of nationalism and xenophobia has fueled fear and demonization of refugees.
 But the global refugee crisis is one of the greatest humanitarian tragedies we have ever seen, and every two seconds, a person is forcibly displaced due to conflict or persecution.
 Quinn’s artwork will make an impact and confront the divisive tide surrounding this global crisis by reconnecting people conceptually and literally.

-Why did the artist use blood?
+Why is the artist using blood?

 Our Blood builds on a series of sculptures made by Quinn using his own blood since 1991.
 Each of these sculptures, named Self, is a self-portrait and uses 6 liters of Quinn’s own blood, frozen in the form of his head.
 Our Blood is the first time Quinn will work with the blood of other people, choosing this material for its conceptual and material significance.
 Our Blood demonstrates that refugee and non-refugee blood is the same, making it a vehicle for helping people affected by the migration crisis by confronting the divisive conversation surrounding refugees and raising money for refugee support.